sabhiram/sabhiram.github.io/_posts/2015-02-25-pluginless_custom_markup_with_jekyll_and_liquid_part_I.md

 {% endhighlight %}

 Woot!
 From now on, any "posts" related page will auto-magically have access to the `openQuote` and `closeQuote` variables.
 The usage still remains the same, use {% raw %}`{{ page.openQuote }}` and `{{ page.closeQuote }}`{% endraw %} to inject them.

-### And next time...

-One of the issues with the above approach, is the somewhat static nature of injecting constant strings (or HTML tags).
-This makes us have to define one of these "groups" (like `fooOpen` and `fooClose`), for each type of unique formatting we wish to apply.

-What if we wanted to control the color of the quote bar?

-{% include plugins/quote.html start=true color="red" %}
-The quick <b>brown</b> fox jumps over the lazy dog
-{% include plugins/quote.html %}

-Or add an author (optionally?)

-{% include plugins/quote.html start=true color="purple" author="A Pangram" %}
-The quick <b>brown</b> fox jumps over the lazy dog
-{% include plugins/quote.html %}

-In the next post, I will explore a slightly different approach at building very simple "plugins" within our (github confined) Jekyll / Liquid eco-system.